profan/lua-bk-tree/README.md

 * Lua >= 5.1

-Running the example program (a small spellchecker)
+Running one of the example programs (a small spellchecker)

-	lua example.lua
+	lua example/spelling.lua

 Running the tests